doh-traffic-dataset/DoH-Tunnel-Traffic-HKD/README.md

 * If your papers use the dataset, please cite the following paper.

-* Rikima Mitsuhashi, Yong Jin, Katsuyoshi Iida, Takahiro Shinagawa, and Yoshiaki Takai, <br>
-"Malicious DNS Tunnel Tool Recognition using Persistent DoH Traffic Analysis,"<br>
-in IEEE Transactions on Network and Service Management, 2022.<br>
+* Rikima Mitsuhashi, Yong Jin, Katsuyoshi Iida, Takahiro Shinagawa, and Yoshiaki Takai, "Malicious DNS Tunnel Tool Recognition using Persistent DoH Traffic Analysis," in IEEE Transactions on Network and Service Management, 2022.<br>
 https://ieeexplore.ieee.org/document/9924534 (Early Access)